 - To temporarily motivate salespeople to react appropriately to external market events.
-For e.g: In case of launch of a new competitor, focus should be on maintaining market share.
+E.g., In the case of the launch of a new competitor, the focus should be on maintaining market share.

 - Give sales performance a shot in the arm.
-For eg. Several companies run contests mid-year when performance to budget needs to catch up.
+E.g., Several companies run contests mid-year when performance to budget needs to catch up.

 - Provide temporary focus to a lagging product line.

-At a high level the process below should be followed to ensure that contest is effective:
+At a high level, the process below should be followed to ensure that content is effective:

 Define a clear contest Objective

 Define the contest objective clearly, along with the desired business goal.
 As far as possible, try to define the business objective in numeric terms as well.
 This helps judge the success of the contest more objectively.
 For e.g. Improve air conditioning sales by 25% YOY during the summer months.